princessadentan/hbs-case-reader/README.md

 - React
 - PDF.js for PDF rendering and text extraction
-- ElevenLabs API for text-to-speech generation
+- ElevenLabs API for text-to-speech
 - Firebase for backend and authentication
 - Native Canvas API for the annotation layer